pnancol1/ml-webapp-using-flask-tutorial-pn/README.md

 # Machine learning web app using Flask
 <!-- endhide -->

-- In this project we will create a web app that predicts if a passenger would survive or not in Titanic.
-To do that we will use our final titanic machine learning model and our new Flask skills!
+- In this project we will create a machine learning web application.
+To do a beautiful one, you are free to choose the best model between all your previous projects, and apply your new Flask skills!

 >Don't forget to always be resourceful!